Inference of nonlinear causal effects with GWAS summary data: Introduction

-Most of the previous works in TWAS \cite{gamazon2015gene, Gusev2016ng, zhu2016integration} assume a linear relationship between cis-SNPs and gene expression in the first stage, and a linear relationship between gene expression and a GWAS trait/outcome, ignoring potentially nonlinear effects \cite{Mackay2014nrg}.
-On the other hand, to our knowledge, none of the existing non-parametric IV regression methods are applicable to GWAS summary data, while individual-level GWAS data are usually unavailable due to the privacy and logistic issues, presenting challenges to incorporating flexible nonlinear models into TWAS with GWAS summary data.
+Despite the substantial advantages of the TWAS using 2SLS in causal inference, a primary limitation surfaces due to its inherent assumption of linearity.
+Previous TWAS studies \citep{gamazon2015gene,Gusev2016ng,zhu2016integration} generally propose a linear relationship between cis-SNPs and gene expression in the first stage and between gene expression and a GWAS trait/outcome in the subsequent stage.
+This framework overlooks the likely existence of nonlinear effects \citep{Mackay2014nrg}.
+On the other hand, to our knowledge, none of the existing non-parametric IV regression methods are applicable to GWAS summary data, while individual-level GWAS data are usually unavailable due to privacy and logistic issues, presenting challenges to incorporating flexible nonlinear models into TWAS with GWAS summary data.
 In our motivating example, the individual-level AD GWAS data from many sub-studies are unavailable, but its meta-analyzed summary data are available.
-Some recently proposed methods \cite{zhang2017use, okoro2021transcriptome} relax the linear assumption in the first stage.
-However, to our knowledge, all existing TWAS approaches assume a linear or a parametric non-linear relationship between a gene's expression level and a GWAS trait/disease in the second stage, which is the focus of causal inference.
+Some recently proposed methods \citep{zhang2017use,okoro2021transcriptome} relax the linear assumption in stage 1, while others do so in stage 2 \citep{he2023delivr}, which however requires the use of individual-level data.
 Misspecification of a nonlinear effect as a linear (or other specific) one may distort subsequent causal inference, damping the statistical power of the TWAS method.
 For illustration, we consider the eQTL data for a well-known AD-related gene, TOMM40, from our real data example; see Section \ref{sec:app} for more details. {Figure \ref{fig:app_demo} provides some compelling evidence for the nonlinear effects in both stages of TWAS.
-In the first stage, it displays a nonlinear relationship between the cis-SNPs and the gene expression level of TOMM40, as evident by the higher $R^2$ value of the nonlinear model over those of its linear competitors.
-In the second stage, a nonlinear causal association of TOMM40 with the AD risk is strongly corroborated by the highly significant p-value ($<10^{-9}$) obtained with our method.
-Consequently, this well-known AD gene is successfully identified by our proposed method (2SIR+AIR) but missed by both 2SLS and its power-transformed extension (PT-2SLS), suggesting the necessity of flexible nonlinear modeling in TWAS.}
+In the first stage, it displays a nonlinear relationship between the cis-SNPs and the gene expression level of TOMM40, as evidenced by a higher $R^2$ value of the nonlinear model over those of its linear competitors.
+In the second stage, a nonlinear causal association of TOMM40 with the AD risk is strongly corroborated by the highly significant p-value obtained with our method.
+Consequently, this well-known AD gene is successfully identified by our proposed method (2SIR+AIR) but missed by both 2SLS and its power-transformed extension (PT-2SLS), suggesting the necessity of nonlinear modeling in TWAS.}